1npo/nwsc/ROADMAP.md

-# TODO
+# Roadmap
-Roadmap and individual tasks that need to be completed to reach MVP status.
+Roadmap and individual work items that need to be completed to complete the MVP.

-## Roadmap
 > [!NOTE]
 > The roadmap lists high-level milestones.
 The remaining sections list specific tasks that need to be done to reach these milestones.
 - [x] Get all data from all endpoints